-For the last 18 years, the May Day March For Workers & Immigrants Rights has been the largest May Day event in Seattle.
-It's one of two permitted marches in 2017.
+For the last 19 years, the May Day March For Workers & Immigrants Rights has been the largest May Day event in Seattle.
+It's the only permitted march in 2018.

-Led by El Comite and the May 1st Action Coalition, you’ll see thousands of teachers, grocery store clerks, labor workers, immigrants, LGBT people, womens' rights activists and others marching from Judkins Park to the Seattle Center.
-This year, nearly 70 organizations signed up to join the march, which follows a veteran anti-war rally in the morning.
+Led by El Comite and the May 1st Action Coalition, you’ll see thousands of teachers, grocery store clerks, labor workers, immigrants, LGBT people, womens' rights activists and others marching from Judkins Park to downtown Seattle.

 Other groups, like anti-capitalists, anti-fascists and anarchists, plan their own May Day events, too.
 They each have their own reasons for observing the day.
 Those gatherings, which don't have city permits, usually happen at night.

 How did May Day become a day for labor rights?

 May Day commemorates the day that the American labor movement was dealt a severe setback — when the 1886 eight-hour day movement fell apart due to violence in a series of events known as the Haymarket Affair.